stalinTechXD/stali1234/README.md

-- 🔭 I’m currently working on DjangoRestFrameWork
+- 🔭 I’m currently working on Django
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning data-strucutres-algorithms
 - 👯 I’m looking to collaborate on cf website
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about python and Tech Related